jackson-family/he-gave-me-my-ears/content/2012-10-21-why-now-part-two.md

 cochlear implant.
 It sounded miraculous and hopeful.

 As I read through everything, I began to weep.
-I wept because when I was a child, my parents did not have the luxury of cochlear implant technology and so they had to chart an alternate course for me to find my way in the world of hearing.
+I wept because when I was a child, my parents did not have the luxury of cochlear implant technology, and so they had to chart an alternate course for me to find my way in the world of hearing.
 I wept at the thought of living in a time when such technology could touch the lives of so many hearing impaired people.
 I wept because it sounded